-Definitions
+Annex 2 Definitions

-Term Definition 1. intended use Methods of use and consumption methods established at the time of planning and design for products, buildings and equipment.
-2. outsourced processes Outsourcing refers to an organization commissioning its own processes to be performed by an external party.
+Term Definition 1.
+Allergen cross-contact The unintentional incorporation of an allergenic food, or ingredient, into another food that is not intended to contain that allergenic food or ingredient.
+(Cited from Codex General Principles of Food Hygiene 2020: (Reference) Japan Food Hygiene Association 2021 Translation First Edition) 2.
+Intended use Methods of use and consumption methods established at the time of planning and design for products, buildings and equipment.
+3. Outsourced processes Outsourcing refers to an organization commissioning its own processes to be performed by an external party.
 This commissioning includes not only the services provided by a contractor, but also the provision of the services by the contractor.
-Services provided by contractors include provision of lunch for personnel, cleaning of work clothes, insect, vermin and sanitation consultants, sanitation of facilities at business sites, maintenance of facilities and equipment, etc. 3. categories Range of application of certification.
-4. control measure Any action or activity that can be used to prevent, eliminate, or reduce food safety hazards to acceptable levels.
-(Cited from Codex Alimentarius Commission CAC/RCP 1-1969 Annex: Hazard analysis and critical control point (HACCP) system and guideline for its application) This is also defined as a control measure in the glossary of the "Guide to Implementing HACCP in Food Manufacturing" (in 5. hozard Japanese) published by the Ministry of Health, Labor and Welfare.
-5. hazard A biological, chemical or physical material in, or condition of, food with the potential to cause an adverse health effect.
-(Cited from the definition in the Codex General Principles of food 6. critical limit hygiene) Criterion which separates acceptability from unacceptability.
-0. Citical littit (Cited from Codex Alimentarius Commission CAC/RCP 1-1969 Annex: Hazard analysis and critical control point (HACCP) system and guideline for its application) 7. record Document stating results achieved or providing evidence of ļ · . record activities performed.
+Services provided by contractors include provision of lunch for personnel, cleaning of work clothes, insect, vermin and sanitation consultants, sanitation of facilities at business sites, maintenance of facilities and equipment, etc. 4.
+Control measure Any action or activity that can be used to prevent, eliminate, or reduce food safety hazards to acceptable levels.
+(Cited from Codex Alimentarius Commission CAC/RCP 1-1969 Annex: Hazard analysis and critical control point (HACCP) system and guideline for its application) This is also defined as a control measure in the glossary of the "Guide to Implementing HACCP in Food Manufacturing" (in Japanese) published by the Ministry of Health, Labor and Welfare.
+5. Hazard A biological, chemical, or physical agent in food with the potential to cause an adverse health effect.
+(Cited from Codex General Principles of Food Hygiene 2020: (Reference) Japan Food Hygiene Association 2021 Translation First Edition) 6.
+Critical limit A criterion, observable or measurable, relating to a control measure at a CCP which separates acceptability from unacceptability of the food.
+(Cited from Codex General Principles of Food Hygiene 2020: (Reference) Japan Food Hygiene Association 2021 Translation First Edition) 7.
+Record Document stating results achieved or providing evidence of activities performed.
 Note 1 to entry: Records can be used, for example, to formalize traceability and to provide evidence of verification, preventive action and corrective action.
 Note 2 to entry: Generally records need not be under revision control.
-(Cited from the definition in ISO 9000:2015) (Shou from the definition in 100 3000.2010)
+(Cited from the definition in ISO 9000:2015)